 2. Are you counting on your kid to manage your new pet’s care?
 Everyone’s heard of kids who promise to walk, feed, brush, and clean up after a hypothetical dog and then end up markedly less enthusiastic about the idea when reality hits.
 Even if you have older kids, you should still be prepared to take charge of most of your new pet’s care.
 (By the way, giving a child a pet as a gift has a bad rap among many animal shelter workers, but it can work out well as long as you’re sure your child really wants a pet.)

 3. Have you ever had a pet yourself?
-If not, consider petsitting for a friend or family member — either at their house or yours — or volunteering to foster a pet for a shelter or rescue group.
+If not, consider petsitting for a friend or family member — either at their home or yours — or volunteering to foster a pet for a shelter or rescue group.
 (If you choose the latter, be aware that that animal may end up as a “foster failure” … which isn’t really a bad thing.)

 4. Have you watched your kids for signs of allergies when they’re around pets?
-Dozens of breeds, such as poodles and poodle mixes, are said to be hypoallergenic, but there’s really no such thing as a hypoallergenic dog (and allergy symptoms are caused by a dog’s dander, not fur).
+Dozens of breeds, such as poodles and poodle mixes, are said to be hypoallergenic, but there’s really no such thing as a hypoallergenic dog (and furthermore, allergy symptoms are caused by a dog’s dander, not fur).
 If you’re really concerned, you can ask an allergist to perform tests.
 (My husband found out that he is allergic to cats, but we’ve never seen evidence of this — and we have four, including one who sleeps on our bed.
 YMMV.)

 5. If your new dog misbehaves or is fearful, or your cat has litterbox issues, will you have the time to address the problem?
 What about taking a dog to obedience classes, working on his behavior problems at home, and maybe even enlisting an animal behaviorist or animal trainer?
 Whether you’re buying from a breeder or adopting from a shelter or rescue group (I strongly recommend adoption), research which breeds of dogs are more likely to be kid-friendly and easygoing, such as the Labrador retriever.
-If you’re adopting, it can be helpful to choose either a shelter pet who’s in foster care or a pet living with a rescue group volunteer — that way, you can get specific details about the animal’s behavior in a home instead of only relying on the intake form from the previous owner.
+If you’re adopting, it can be helpful to choose either a shelter pet who’s in foster care or a pet living with a rescue group volunteer — that way, you can get specific details about the animal’s behavior in a home instead of solely relying on the shelter intake form from the previous owner.

 7. If your kids are still young and want a dog, consider an animal that’s easier to care for as a first family pet.
 Fish are a good first pet for a child, as are guinea pigs.
 (Rabbits are often thought of as “starter pets,” but a guinea pig is easier to care for.
 However, did you know that rabbits can be litterbox trained?)
 Be aware that certain pets can spread salmonella to humans, such as reptiles and amphibians, which also require complicated, specialized care.
-(These animals, along with other exotic pets, also present ethical issues that you may or may not find important — such as the capture of wild animals.)
+(These animals, along with other exotic pets, also present ethical issues that you may or may not find important, such as the capture of wild animals.)

 Does your family have a pet, and if so, what kind?
 Did you have the same type of pet as a kid?
 If your child is old enough, does she help out with pet care?
 Did you have to move your pet down your priority list when you had a baby and felt guilty about it?
 (No judgment here!)
 If you’re planning to get a pet, what are you considering?
 What’s your advice on how to decide if you’re ready for a pet?